-Australian and New Zealand rugby league players are tapping into their star power to spread positive messages about health and education throughout the Pacific.
+League players from Australia and New Zealand are harnessing their popularity to promote healthy eating and education throughout the Pacific.

-Warriors' player Ben Henry, says almost half of the NRL players have Pacific Islands' heritage and can use their influence to make a difference.
+Warriors' player Ben Henry, told Daniela Maoate-Cox almost half of NRL players have Pacific Islands' heritage and can use their influence to make a difference.

-"We want to get as many players as possible that are passionate about this sort of thing behind this message because it's a lot more powerful coming from a player that kids can see that play, but off the field they're studying or they're actually putting in the effort to practice what they preach in other words."
+BH: Yeah and that's why we want to get as many players that are passionate about this thing behind this message because it's a lot more powerful coming from a player that kids can see that plays but off the field they're studying or they're putting in that effort to practice what they preach in other words.
+That's powerful man, I think as a kid, one of my heroes growing up was Stacey Jones, and if he came and talked to me about that sort of thing I'd be all ears and that's the sort of effect that current and ex-players can have in their communities and at schools.